DavidShoe/DavidShoe/README.md

 - 👋 Hi, I’m @DavidShoe
-I work for Microsoft, I own my own arcade Let's Play!
+I work for Rockwell, used to work for Microsoft and I own my own arcade Let's Play!
 Cafe in Monroe WA.
 I build things, fix things and sometimes break them also.
 - 👀 I’m interested in:
 Robotics
 Electronics